pylonide/pylon/README.md

 Cloud9 is an open source IDE built with [Node.JS] on the back-end and JavaScript/HTML5 on the client.
 The version available here runs on your local system.
 Cloud9 balances the power of traditional desktop IDEs with the simplicity and elegance of editors like TextMate and Sublime.

 Cloud9 is built entirely on a web stack, making it the most hacker-friendly IDE today.
-Fork it, hack it, and if you think others would benefit, file a pull request on this repo or create an issue.
+Fork it, hack it, and if you think others would benefit, file a pull request against `development` branch in this repo or create an issue.

 ## Fork Extras

-- Modern node support (NodeJS >= 0.10+)
+- Modern node support (NodeJS >= 4.8.4+)
 - Up to date dependencies and compatibility fixes
 - Terminal